 Every company needs a company portal.
 There, we said it!

-Having a desktop chock full of company resources like software launchers, file systems, databases, etc. is not only a pain for your employees – no matter how comfortable they are at the process – it’s also just one of those systems that can lead to manual errors and wasting time, i.e. using the wrong resource, or spending valuable time trying to hunt down the right system to use.
+Having a desktop chock full of company resources like software launchers, file systems, databases, etc. is not only a pain for your employees – no matter how comfortable they are with the process – it’s also just one of those systems that can lead to manual errors and wasting time, i.e. using the wrong resource, or spending valuable time trying to hunt down the right system to use.

 Today we both introduce company portals and how to build them for your business.

 A company portal is your employees’ jump-off point for accessing restricted company content – be it documents, databases, software, or any other digital resources.

 A portal is generally accessed through a webpage, which can be an on-site only system, or available for remote access through identification verification.
 If your company portal requires remote access there will be some security measures you’ll need to put in place to make sure all your company data and resources are kept safe and secure.

 How is a company portal different from an intranet?